OnerInce/coursera-projects/c-stack_with_max/README.md

 **Problem Description**

+Implement a stack supporting the operations Push(),Pop(), andMax().

+**Input Format**

-Implement a stack supporting the operations Push(),Pop(), andMax().Input Format.The first line of the input contains the number of q queries.
+The first line of the input contains the number of q queries.
 Each of the following q lines specifies a query of one of the following formats: push v, pop, or max.

 **Constraints**